-The battery life is strong (for Apple earbuds – not compared to the 8-9 hours other true wireless earbuds offer), and we found that the advertised 4-5 hours from a single charge was accurate, although we recommend charging the case regularly (a wireless charging pad is a convenient and cool way to do this) as you can get caught out when the case has suddenly run out of juice.
+The battery life is strong (for Apple earbuds – not compared to the eight-to-nine hours other true wireless earbuds offer), and we found that the advertised four-to-five hours from a single charge was accurate, although we recommend charging the case regularly (a wireless charging pad is a convenient and cool way to do this) as you can get caught out when the case has suddenly run out of juice.

-If you want the best headphones Apple has made, the AirPods Pro are the culmination of many years’ work into a strong audio product.
+If you want some of the best headphones Apple has made, the AirPods Pro are the culmination of many years’ work into a strong audio product.
 There are better true wireless earbuds out there and now a new AirPods Pro 2 version to consider, but for Apple fans and iPhone users (with the means to afford them) they’re a great choice.
 Read on for our full AirPods Pro (2019) review.